The rise of customer journeys

 Harness the power of customer feedback

-So how can you set your organization up to achieve similar results?It starts by mapping the customer journey and creating a plan to collect and act on customer feedback at each key point along the journey.Jeannie stresses that having an action plan is key: “Know who you will be sending feedback to, who is responsible for it, what are you reporting out on, and what are the actual improvements that you could make.”Our eBook, Journey Mapping the Digital-First Customer Experience, co-written with Experience Investigators, can help you get started.With your plan in place, the right voice of the customer solution can empower your team to transform omnichannel feedback into valuable insights, and to take impactful action on those insights, at scale, to improve digital customer experiences.[1]
-Gartner: Create a Seamless Customer Journey (2023)[2] The Wall Street Journal: Customer Experience Gets Worse.
+So how can you set your organization up to achieve similar results?It starts by mapping the customer journey and creating a plan to collect and act on customer feedback at each key point along the journey.Jeannie stresses that having an action plan is key: “Know who you will be sending feedback to, who is responsible for it, what are you reporting out on, and what are the actual improvements that you could make.”Our eBook, Journey Mapping the Digital-First Customer Experience, co-written with Experience Investigators, can help you get started.With your plan in place, the right voice of the customer solution can empower your team to transform omnichannel feedback into valuable insights, and to take impactful action on those insights, at scale, to improve digital customer experiences.[2]
+The Wall Street Journal: Customer Experience Gets Worse.
 Again (2024)